uoft-lgcu/lgcu.ca/health.md

 * The GSU's [Grad Minds](http://www.gradminds.ca/ "GSU Grad Minds main page") promotes mental health awareness among grad students at U of T. Check out their workshops and events, or consider volunteering.

 * If you need help with coverage, opt-outs, or enrolling, you can talk to [UTGSU](https://utgsu.ca/health-and-dental/ "UTGSU Health and dental inquiries and contact information") directly. \\
-UTGSU Health and Dental Insurance Office: 16 Bancroft Ave \\
+UTGSU Health and Dental Insurance Office: 16 Bancroft Ave. \\
 t: 1-866-358-4436   e: health@utgsu.ca

 ### Other Resources